nickesc/In-Our-Backyard/README.md

    - source: [`nickesc/PhotogrammetryVideoInstructions`](https://github.com/nickesc/PhotogrammetryVideoInstructions)
 3. [*In Our Backyard: a Generational Retrospective*](https://www.youtube.com/watch?v=V9Pu-3cldVE)

-The project was a colaboration with my parents, where I asked them to select objects from our home that made them think about me.
+The project was a collaboration with my parents, where I asked them to select objects from our home that made them think about me.
 The plan was to create point-cloud visualizations of those objects, but in order to do that I needed captures of the objects.
-The easiest wa for them to do that was through video capture, but no straightforward guides for that specific process existed, and I wasn't there to help them do it in person.
+The easiest way for them to do that was through video capture, but no straightforward guides for that specific process existed, and I wasn't there to help them do it in person.
 So, I had to create [the guide](https://nickesc.github.io/PhotogrammetryVideoInstructions) for them.
 It contains thourough directions for how to select and capture an object with video for photogrammetry with